Hong Kong Basic Law Drafting Committee: Through train

 At the early stage of the drafts, some Hong Kong members proposed that the last legislature to be elected should become the first legislature of the HKSAR so called "through train", in the interests of a smooth transition.
 It was allegedly strongly opposed by Ji Pengfei.
 However, in November 1988 when the matter was raised by the British in the context of the discussions with the PRC on convergence, the PRC authorities agreed that the Basic Law should not include provisions on the formation of the first legislature and left it to be resolved by the NPC after the two sovereigns had worked out the details.
 The discussions between the two governments were kept secret, even the BLDC members did not know until the decisions were made by the two governments.
 The through train was later abandoned by the PRC government after the last British governor Chris Patten's controversial electoral reform in 1994.

-Application of the PRC Constitution
+Application of the Chinese Constitution

-At the very beginning of the process, some Hong Kong members requested a clarification of relationship between the Constitution of the People's Republic of China and the Hong Kong Basic Law.
-Martin Lee proposed that the Basic Law should specify with articles of the PRC Constitution applied to Hong Kong but was rejected by the Mainland members, who considered that the Basic Law should be subordinate to the Constitution but only the NPC could specify which provisions of the Constitution would apply to Hong Kong.
+At the very beginning of the process, some Hong Kong members requested a clarification of relationship between the Constitution of China and the Hong Kong Basic Law.
+Martin Lee proposed that the Basic Law should specify with articles of the Chinese Constitution applied to Hong Kong but was rejected by the Mainland members, who considered that the Basic Law should be subordinate to the Constitution but only the NPC could specify which provisions of the Constitution would apply to Hong Kong.
 Towards the end, it was decided that the NPC should make a formal declaration of the validity of the Basic Law at the same time as it adopted the Basic Law.